melanierogan/Mel_at_Makers/week_3/day_5.md

 cmd + enter makes a to do ( [ ] ) and opt + d check it ([x])
 ```

+- Use require for installed gems
+Use require_relative for local files
+require uses your $LOAD_PATH to find the files.
+require_relative uses the current location of the file using the statement

+- cmd + d selecting the next-appearing text that's the same as what you already have selected.
+Then type in all places at once!

 reviewing things because i got really confused:
 ------------------------------------------------